-25 Dragon Tail Hairstyles That Turn Heads Instantly
+21 Dragon Tail Hairstyles That Turn Heads Instantly

 By Nadia Okafor · Licensed stylist specializing in texture, curls, and protective styles.

-Published May 22, 2026
+Updated May 30, 2026

 1. The Classic Dragon Tail Pull-Through

 Start with a ponytail at the crown, divide the remaining hair into horizontal sections below it, and thread each upper section through the lower one.
 Fan each pulled-through section outward aggressively for maximum width and volume.
 The pull-through technique requires no actual braiding skill, making this the most accessible dragon tail on the list.
-See our braided hairstyles guide for more pull-through styles.
+See our braided hairstyles guide for more pull-through techniques.

 2. The Dutch Dragon Braid